momoramadori/momoramadori/README.md

 There you'll find all the public stuffs on which I've worked  on  my developing journey about languages, frameworks and libraries. 📚

-I'm currently practising with Laravel and all its magic features and  facilities for backend stuffs.  🚀
+I'm currently practising with React and all its magic features and  facilities for fronted stuffs.  🚀

-I'm also in love with JavaScript (trying to learn JS plain, started from jQuery).
+I'm also in love with PHP (mastering it).

  <div align="center">
   <p> Reach me ⬇️  </p>